DrPayne25/Reading-Notes/README.md

 3. Nice Variety of Themes - Eye health you already know we looking for dark mode with green text
 4. The ability to choose from a healthy selection of extensions available -  allows your text editor to grow with the tools you would need down the road through extensions

-Code in Plain text no need to bold underline or italicize Make sure to check that the file is saved with the appropriate file extension file name isn’t important just the stuff after .
+Code in Plain text no need to bold underline or italicize.
+Make sure to check that the file is saved with the appropriate file extension file name isn’t important just the stuff after .

 ### **Text Editor Options**